javieriserte/hack-a-ton-dp/README.md

 - The basic data (sequence and target) are loaded from the previously created json
 - The sequence is transformed by encoding into an integer tensor (pytorch does not support strings), this can already be used as a feature if desired
-- Also a parameter can be passed to load the PSSM feature to have a total of 21 features for each residual (one to identify the residual and 20 of PSSM)
+- Also, a parameter can be passed to load the PSSM feature to have a total of 21 features for each residue (one to identify the residual and 20 of PSSM)
-- Passing the boolean parameter 'train' you choose whether to load the train or the test set as defined above.
-- I have included a small example of using the Dataset - DataLoader combination